OPEN FOR APPLICATIONS

-Bursary of £1,440 (which works out at £180 per week) to provide expenses for a medical student to undertake an eight week project during the summer vacation
+- Bursary of £1,440 each (equivalent to £180 per week) to provide expenses for a medical student to undertake a research project during the summer vacation

 The RCR SURFs in Clinical Oncology are available to medical students enrolled in both undergraduate- and graduate-entry programmes within the UK.

 - Students should apply with a supervisor who must be a Member or Fellow of the RCR Faculty of Clinical Oncology.
 Prospective supervisors who are still in training should provide a letter of support from their Head of Department with the application

 - Undergraduate-entry students must be enrolled in their second, third or fourth year of study at the time of applying.
 (The equivalent will apply if you are undertaking a longer course; please note that those in their first or final years of study are not eligible)

 - Graduate-entry students must be enrolled in their first, second or third year of study at the time of applying.